johannesnoordanus/svg2gcode/README.md

 ### Burn mode M3/M4:

 Default *svg2gcode* uses constant burn mode *M3*.
 This can be changed by setting option *--no-constantburn* which selects burn mode *M4*.
 Mode *M4* is not suitable for engravings because it automatically compensates (laser)power for speed.
 This conflicts with the specific gcode settings given by *image2gcode* (called by *svg2gcode*) for each pixel.
 In fact some experiments show that *M4* causes loss of quality and image deterioration when speed is increased.
 On white oak images had too much black and grey which did not go away for substantially higher speed.
 When switched back to constant burn (*M3*) mode, the same high speed gave excellent images having a sepia (licht yellow brown) color tone.

-### Notes:
- - drawing objects - within the composer - must be converted to a```path```to be translated to a gcode sequence
- - also, image objects should **not** be converted to a ```path```
- - images must be linked or embedded using base64.
- - images can be in several formats (my tests included *.png* and  *.jpg* image files)
- - SVG source documents must be in unit 'mm' (and set to 1 'user unit' is 1 mm) which is the default for Inkscape (check document settings and look at the 'scaling' parameter)